Haftamu-Hailu/Web_Scrapy/README.md

 2. Elasticsearch-a document-oriented NoSQL database designed to store, retrieve and manage structured and semi-structured data.
 3. Kibana- is data visualization and exploration tool

-Thefore in our configuration we use logstash to send the data into elasticsearch where the data is indexed and kibana to visialize the json data to drive insights.
+Therefore in our configuration we use Logstash to send the data into Elasticsearch where the data is get indexed and Kibana to visualize the json data to drive insights.
+## logistach configuration file to send data into elasticssearch